 In order to become competitive quickly, Evergrande has concluded a number of contracts with European companies.
 In January of this year, for example, the group became the new main owner of the electric car manufacturer National Electric Vehicle Sweden (NEVS), which in turn acquired 20 per cent of the shares of the Swedish sports car manufacturer Koenigsegg shortly afterwards.
 In July Evergrande founded a joint venture with the German company Hofer for the development and production of electric drives.
 At the beginning of this month, the company also acquired the intellectual property rights to the Chassis Architecture 3.0 for electric cars from the supplier Benteler and the FEV Group.

 As far as production is concerned, Evergrande is investing the equivalent of 23 billion dollars in the construction of three plants for electric vehicles and their components in Guangzhou.
 It plans to build one production facility for no less than one million electric cars per year and two additional plants for the production of batteries with a total capacity of 50 GWh per year as well as electric motors and electronic control systems.

-By the way, Evergrande’s first attention was drawn in the middle of last year as an investor in Faraday Future.
+Evergrande drew attention in the middle of last year as an investor in Faraday Future.
 The deal, which was jointly negotiated and worth two billion dollars, was regarded as a lifeline for the startup in 2018, which was struggling with financial turbulence.
 In October 2018 it was surprisingly announced that the electric car manufacturer wanted to withdraw from the agreement with Evergrande Health.
 This was followed by mutual recriminations for not keeping to the deal.
 In the meantime, however, calm has returned.
-Evergrande holds 32 percent of the shares in Faraday Future.
+Evergrande holds 32 per cent of the shares in Faraday Future.

 – ADVERTISEMENT –